 See example entry or search the persons, companies and organisations

-The Mines and Quarries of North Wales data and search results are Copyright © Jeremy Wilkinson 2004.
-Web design, additions and corrections to data and all code is Copyright © David Linton 2017.
+The Mines and Quarries of North Wales data and search results are Copyright © the estate of the late Jeremy Wilkinson 2004.
+Web design, additions and corrections to data and all code is Copyright © David Linton 2020.

 Jeremy Wilkinson’s work in researching and collecting this data was considerable, and the mining history community owes him a signifcant debt.
-(This may be noted by the number of times his contribution is acknowledged in various mining, quarrying and railway history books.)
+This is evident by the number of times his contribution is acknowledged in various mining, quarrying and railway history books.
 In addition, the suggestion that the information be made public on the World Wide Web came from him.
 As well as his data files mentioned above, Jeremy also passed on to me his index cards, various notes and correspondence, photocopies of HM Mines Inspectors’ reports and his collection of OS six-inch county maps on microfilm.

 Christopher Fleet of the National Library of Scotland has provided assistance in enabling me to provide on-line access to the OS six-inch map sheets referenced by the data.
 The on-line map images hosted by NLS are a major resource and add considerably to the utility of this gazetteer and bibliography.